Ledger Wallet Clear Signing: The Safest Way to Approve Crypto Transactions

 Ledger’s approach embodies the fundamental crypto principle: “Don’t trust, verify.”
 By offering users a fully secure, offline verification process, Ledger places complete transactional clarity into the hands of its users, helping them rely less on external trust and forcing personal autonomy by default in financial decisions.

-When you use a Ledger device, your security is automatically taken care of as far as the device and ecosystem are concerned.
+When you use a Ledger signer, your security is automatically taken care of as far as the device and ecosystem are concerned.
 As soon as you connect your device, it’s already protecting you from the threat of online hacks and malware.
 But here’s the catch: Ledger can protect you from hacks, but not from human error.
 If you misplace your recovery phrase or fall for a phishing attack, even the best security system won’t be able to help.

 The Problem: From Simple Transactions to Complex Smart Contracts